 How do I continue to receive federal financial aid funds?

-In order to continue to receive federal financial aid (Title IV funds) a student must maintain their satisfactory academic progress.
+To continue to receive federal financial aid (Title IV funds), a student must maintain their satisfactory academic progress.
 Amridge University complies with the satisfactory academic progress requirements established by the federal government for students receiving federal funds.
 For a detailed explanation of satisfactory academic progress go to the full description of Satisfactory Academic Progress standards

 Satisfactory Academic Progress (SAP) standards include: